Diamond Miller: Minnesota Lynx (2023–2025)

 Miller was selected 2nd overall in the 2023 WNBA draft by the Minnesota Lynx.
 Miller made her WNBA debut on May 19, 2023, against the Chicago Sky as a starter scoring 9 points and grabbing 7 rebounds.
 In the July 26, 2023, Lynx home game against the Washington Mystics, she became the first WNBA rookie to ever score 20 or more points (she had 21), have 9 or more assists, and only have 1 or no turnovers.
 The WNBA named her the Rookie of the Month for July 2023.
 She was named to the 2023 WNBA All-Rookie team along with her teammate, Dorka Juhász.
 In her rookie year, Miller became the third Lynx player to tally "at least 380 points, 110 rebounds, 30 steals and 10 blocks, joining Napheesa Collier (2019) and Maya Moore (2011) to achieve this feat."

 In her second season with the Lynx, Miller started the first three games.
 However, an injury sustained in the third game sidelined her for more than a month.
 With Bridget Carleton replacing her successfully in the starting lineup, Miller played only sporadically for the remainder of the season and averaged only 10.1 minutes and 2.9 points per game in the regular season.
 She saw the floor for only a few minutes total during the Lynx’s successful playoff run to the WNBA Finals.

-Dallas Wings (2025–present)
+Dallas Wings (2025–2026)

 On August 3, 2025, Miller was traded to the Dallas Wings along with Karlie Samuelson and a 2027 second-round draft pick, in exchange for DiJonai Carrington.

+Connecticut Sun (2026–present)

+On April 9, 2026, Miller was traded to the Connecticut Sun, in exchange for Rayah Marshall.